No. 8 Virginia Tech beats Louisville for 1st ACC crown - WTOP News

-GREENSBORO, N.C.
-(AP) — Georgia Amoore scored 25 points to help No. 8 Virginia Tech beat Louisville 75-67 on Sunday to win its first Atlantic Coast Conference Tournament title.
+“Unbelievable, unbelievable,” Brooks said on the court as his players celebrated around him.

+It came with another strong scoring effort from Georgia Amoore, who scored 25 points and earned tournament MVP honors for the third-seeded Hokies (27-4).
+There was two-time league player of the year Elizabeth Kitley adding another 20 points in her role as the inside constant.
+And there was Taylor Soule, emerging from a scoreless first half to provide the third-quarter lift that helped keep the Hokies on course for their 11th straight win.

-Two-time league player of the year Elizabeth Kitley added 20 points for the Hokies (27-4), who continued their late-season tear with an 11th straight win.
-Virginia Tech turned its first trip to the ACC title game into a strong finishing act, pushing to a double-digit lead before halftime and keeping the Cardinals at arm’s distance the rest of the way to cap a tournament where the Hokies rarely trailed in three games.
+Virginia Tech’s first trip to the ACC title game into a strong finishing act, pushing to a double-digit lead before halftime and keeping the Cardinals at arm’s distance the rest of the way.
+And that capped a three-game run in Greensboro in which the Hokies trailed for a total of 3 minutes, 15 seconds — all in the first quarter of Sunday’s game.

+“I think all of us knew we were going to win,” Kitley said.
+“From the start of the tournament, we’ve been talking about it.
+Obviously we’ve been taking it day by day, game by game.
+But definitely throughout the game we all knew that we had it and we didn’t lose our cool, even when they were hitting big shots.”

 Before Sunday, the Hokies had been as far as the ACC semifinals only once since joining the league for the 2004-05 season — and that came last year.
-Now they’re celebrating a milestone victory under seventh-year coach Kenny Brooks, who has built this program to the top of the league.
+Now they’re celebrating a milestone victory under Brooks, who has built this program to the top of the league in Year 7.

-“Unbelievable, unbelievable,” Brooks said on the court as his players celebrated in front of Hokies fans.

 When the horn finally sounded, Kitley and Kayana Traylor skipped to midcourt to meet the rushing mob of players and coaches from the Hokies sideline headed for a midcourt celebration as the streamers and confetti dropped from the Greensboro Coliseum rafters.